hugorbarbosa/cpp-coding-style-guide/README.md

 ### Macros

-Macro names should use `ALL_CAPS`, since this is the convention for macros, and helps for readability and to distinguish macros:
+Macro names should use `ALL_CAPS`, as this is the convention for macros and helps with readability and distinguishability:

 ```c++
 #define START_CODE 1
 ```

-However, macros are a major source of bugs, since they don't obey the usual scope and type rules.
-Prefer to use the Modern C++ features instead, like `constexpr` for example, if possible.
+Nevertheless, macros can be a source of bugs because they don't obey the usual scope and type rules.
+Prefer to use Modern C++ features instead (e.g., `constexpr`) if possible.

 ### Files and directories